-Cindy Murray’s curiosity and passion to help others has led her to one of her most rewarding experiences yet — Global Volunteers.
+Cindy Murray says her curiosity and passion to help others has led her to one of her most rewarding experiences yet — Global Volunteers.

-Murray was raised where connecting and serving with others was a core value next to education and family.
-Her mother helped the disabled; her father helped the visually impaired.
-Murray was exposed to some of life’s hardships at a very young age.
+Cindy was raised in a family where connecting and serving with others was a core value next to education and community.
+Her mother volunteered with programs to help physically disabled children and adults; her father likewise volunteered to help people with visual impairments.
+She was exposed to some of life’s hardships at a very young age.
 However, she’s always believed that “differences are to be celebrated and honored.”

-“This isn’t the kind of experience where you’re going to be able to go home and tell your friends and family that you built 17 houses and painted 23 doors,” Murray explained.
+“This isn’t the kind of experience where you’re going to be able to go home and tell your friends and family that you built 17 houses and painted 23 doors,” Cindy expounded.
 “It’s not about quantity.
-It’s really about making friendships and connections with the locals.
+It’s really about making friendships and connections with local people.
 That’s what promotes peace and justice.”
-Becoming a team leader in Global Volunteers has given Murray the opportunity to witness and observe people’s connections within these communities.
+As a team leader with Global Volunteers, Cindy witnesses the transformations that occur within partner communities.
 She said, “It parallels my career in theater and entertainment, creating and delivering experiences for people to have away from daily life, away from whatever challenges they may be going through.”